At this point in our lives, I get it: Who wishes some other cherry cake recipe?

 Fifty-five minutes, plus 1 hour 20 mins of cherry pitting and cooling.
 Serves eight

-One three/4 kilos cherries (bitter is high-quality; however, any kind — sweet, Bing, etc.— will do)
+One three/4 kilos of cherries (bitter is high-quality; however, any kind — sweet, Bing, etc.— will do)

-eight tablespoons unsalted butter, cut into 1/four-inch cubes and chilled, plus higher for greasing
+eight tablespoons unsalted butter, cut into 1/four-inch cubes and chilled, plus more for greasing

 1/three cup granulated sugar